astronomer/airflow-provider-sample/README.md

 2. Rule 2
 3. Rule 3

-### Writing Tests
+### Versioning

-Information on writing tests for modules here.
+Maintainers should use standard semantic versioning for releasing their packages.

 ## Building Your Package